agynio/gh-pr-review/docs/USAGE.md

 }
 ```

-The numeric comment `id` values surfaced in the report feed directly into
+The `thread_id` values surfaced in the report feed directly into
 `comments reply`.
+Enable `--include-comment-node-id` to decorate parent
+comments and replies with GraphQL `comment_node_id` fields; those keys remain
+omitted otherwise.

 ## review --submit (GraphQL only)